LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

                         GET the corresponding *resource* *data* *description* document

-                                        PUT the r*esource* *data* *description* document in the results object
+                                        PUT the *resource* *data* *description* document in the results object

-                :changes:`    `            // all stored key-value pairs or only those defined in the spec
+                                        // all stored key-value pairs or only those defined in the spec

                                         // as defined in the service description

                         ELSE PUT NULL in the results object